khorezm0/SpiderEye/README.md

 What's the name supposed to mean?
 Simple: what kind of view does a spiders eye have?
 A webview!
 Get it? ...you'll laugh later :P

+## Patches

+ - Windows Webview2 Upgraded to 1.0.2792

 ## Supported OS

 | OS | Version | Runtime (minimum) | Webview | Browser Engine |